TAMI-UIB/S2API/README.md

 - [X] Integrate segmentation network for marine litter detection
 - [ ] Improve data handling for large areas and long time spans
 - [ ] Build a user-friendly interface (CLI / web app)
 - [ ] Add unit tests and benchmarking against baseline methods

+## Acknowledgements

+This work was funded by MCIN/AEI/10.13039/501100011033/ and by the European Union NextGenerationEU/PRTR via the MaLiSat project TED2021-132644B-I00.